objectionary/news.eolang.org/_posts/2022/08/2022-08-30-parser-external-usage.md

 </dependency>
 ```

-Now, you are ready to parse a EO program to XMIR:
+Now, you are ready to parse an EO program to XMIR:

 ```java
 import java.io.ByteArrayOutputStream;